Roshney123/project-two-recipe-api/README.md

 # project-two-recipe-api
-This will be transitioned to project-two repo.
+This will be transitioned to project-two repo..